hal9ai/hal9/website/blog/2025-03-22-vibe-coding-hal9-reply/vibe-coding-hal9-reply.md

 > Create a single page HTML file with a super cool 3D background built on three.js

 The process was iterative brilliance ([check the evidence](https://grok.com/share/bGVnYWN5_d237e77d-0e60-4db0-ae35-3837cfdaa807)).
 Grok spat out a Three.js setup with a flat donut (not a torus), orbiting particles, and custom shaders for pulsating glow.
 That shader magic—pumping out a gradient from black edges to a vibrant `#da4266` would’ve taken me 4-8 hours alone, at least!
-With Grok I nailed it in minutes.
+With Grok, I nailed it in minutes.

-With Grok we hit a Content Security Policy error blocking Three.js, but Hal9’s platform saved the day, letting me finalize it there.
+With Grok, we hit a Content Security Policy error blocking Three.js, but Hal9’s platform saved the day by letting me finalize it there.

 [![Vibe Coding 3D Shaders](vibe-coding-3d-shaders.gif)](https://hal9.com/apps/vibe-code-website)